Advertiser disclosure

 Initial consultation 1 day

-Preparation and temporary veneers 1-2 days
+Preparation and temporary placement 1–2 days

-Veneer fabrication 5-7 days
+Fabrication 5–7 days

 Final placement 1 day

-Recovery After Getting Veneers in Thailand
+Recovery After Getting Dental Restorations in Thailand

-Risks and Possible Complications of Veneers in Thailand
+Risks and Possible Complications in Thailand

-💡To avoid complications, following your dentist's care instructions is essential.
+To avoid complications, following your dentist's care instructions is essential.

 Results: When to Expect the Effect?